ylab-hi/OctopusV/docs/SVCF_specifications.md

 - **RTID**: Identifier for reciprocal translocations, if applicable.
 - **AF**: Allele frequency of the SV.
 - **STRAND**: Strand orientation of the SV.
-- **SC**: Source caller, often the VCF file name or a user-defined string.

 Each tag in the INFO field would be used to annotate a structural variant in the SVCF file, providing a quick reference for key details of each event.

-variant.
-For insertions, this will be positive.
-For deletions, it will be negative.
-- **SUPPORT**: The number of pieces of evidence supporting the variant.
-- **SVMETHOD**: The method used to determine the structural variant.
-- **STRAND**: The orientation of the variant; it can be ++, +-, -+, or --.
-- **ADDITIONAL INFO**: Any additional subfields specific to the SV discovery method.

 ## 8. FORMAT Field